learnbyexample/cli-computing/cli_computing.md

 ball    20
 ```

-`printf` is a shell builtin which you can use to format arguments (similar to `C` programming language `printf()` function).
+`printf` is a shell builtin which you can use to format arguments (similar to the `printf()` function from the `C` programming language).
 This command will be used in many more examples to come.

 >![info](./images/info.svg) See [bash manual: ANSI-C Quoting](https://www.gnu.org/software/bash/manual/bash.html#ANSI_002dC-Quoting) for complete list of supported escape sequences.
 See `man ascii` for a table of ASCII characters and their numerical representations.